sushantnair/Decision_Tree_GINI_Index/README.md

 This code has been written purely in Python to implement the ID3 Decision Tree Algorithm used in Machine Learning.

 ### Libraries Used
-Pandas for dataframe manipulation
+Pandas for dataframe manipulation <br>
-Graphviz for visualization of the Decision Tree Combinations (in Itertools library) to generate combinations of values of variable (column)
+Networkx for visualization of the Decision Tree <br>
+Combinations (in Itertools library) to generate combinations of values of variable (column) <br>
+Matplotlib for plotting graphs <br>
+Math for mathematical operations like squaring and logarithms.

 ### Special Note
 No ML algorithms like Scikit-learn, PyTorch or TensorFlow has been used.
 This is intentional,